hyperionxt/non-API-blog-with-django/README.md

 • posts inherit the categories and subcategories of the communities to which they belong automatically.

-note: there are so many improves to make but this is only a practice.
+note: there are so many improves to make but this is only a generic practice. note 1.1: i deployed this project on render.com and it works fine.